cscorley/dissertation/chapters/4_proposed/0_proposed.md

 corpus has documents that represent programming.
-If we consider every changeset affecting a particular source code entity, then we gain a sliding-window view of that source code entity over time and the contexts those changes was performed in.
-An example is shown in Figure \ref{fig:sliding}, where green areas denote text added and red areas denote text removed in that changeset.
+If we consider every changeset affecting a particular source code entity, then we gain a sliding-window view of that source code entity over time and the contexts those changes took place within.
+Figure \ref{fig:sliding} shows an example, where green areas denote text added and red areas denote text removed in that changeset.
 Here, the summation of all changes affecting a class over its lifetime would approximate the same words in its current version.